elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_03.md

     Steps:

     1. Create a Google drive folder where you will put the course materials
-    2. Create a user account at [https://sandbox.openedx.org/]()
+    2. Create a user account at [https://sandbox.openedx.org/](https://sandbox.openedx.org/)
     3. Go to the tab Studio and click the `Create your first course` button
     4. Fill in the information required and create the course
     5. Make sure you have your course syllabus and learning outcomes in separate documents in the Google drive folder
     6. Embed the syllabus and learning outcomes documents in iframes.
     - In google: File -> Share -> Publish to web.
 Click on the Embed tab, and copy the code
+    - In Open edX: go to Settings -> Schedule and Details, scroll down to Course overview
+    - Click on the three dots -> Embed iframe, and paste the embed code
+    - If you want you can put the Learning outcomes as a separate page: in Content -> Outline:
-    - In Open edX: add new section, subsection, and unit
+    - Add new section, subsection, and unit
-    - Name the units Syllabus and Learning outcomes, and add a Text element to each
+    - Name the units Learning outcomes, and add a Text element to it
     - Edit the page and click Embed iframe in the top right corner
     - Paste the embed code from google
     - You might have to adjust the size:
     ```
     <iframe src="<url>" width="900px" height="900px" scrolling="no" frameborder="0"></iframe>
     ```